LiorKogan/V1/README.md

 Also, consider the following pattern: _Any three persons A, B, and C, who are pairwise friends_.
 If persons (A1, B1, C1) compose an assignment, so do (A1, C1, B1), (B1, A1, C1), and all other permutations.
 Such a factorial increase in the number of assignments is usually undesired.
 Using _order constraints_, we can express patterns such as _Any three persons A<B<C, who are pairwise friends_.

-***Order constraints*** can be used when graph-entities should be orderly assigned to either typed pattern-entities of the same type or untyped pattern-entities.
+***Order constraints*** can be used when graph-entities should be orderly assigned to either typed entities of the same type or untyped entities.

 _**Q31:** Any pair of dragons (A, B) where A froze B, A fired at B, B froze A, and B fired at A_ (version 1)